 The D3X maxes out at 5 FPS shooting, again with Nikon’s 51-point autofocus system.
 So, it’s not geared toward sports and wildlife photography very much; even the D610 shoots faster than that (though with a 39-point focusing system.)

 Why would anyone get the D3X today, then?
 The biggest reason is build quality.
 Like the other D3/D4/D5 cameras, the D3X is a huge DSLR with an extremely rugged build.
-If that’s essential for your needs, the D3X is still the highest-resolution camera in Nikon’s lineup with such extreme build quality.
+If that’s essential for your needs, the D3X is still the highest-resolution camera in Nikon’s lineup with such extreme build quality, other than perhaps the Z9.

-Other than that, it’s honestly a bit of a relic these days.
-The Nikon D750 is a better camera in every way except build quality, and it costs less on the used market.
+Other than that, it’s a bit of a relic these days.
+Plenty of Nikon cameras are better in almost every way – some of which are cheaper on the used market (like the Nikon D750).

 Nikon D4